Nayansai/Fraud-Detection-In-Medical-Insurance-Claim-System-Using-Machine-Learning/README.md

 - **Train-1542865627584.csv**: Dataset used to train the fraud detection model.
 - **Testfile.xlsx** and **Train_Beneficiarydata(Test).xlsx**: Test datasets for validation purposes.
 - **xgboost_model.pkl**: Pre-trained XGBoost model for fraud detection.

+---

+- ## ⚙️ Machine Learning Model
+The system employs **XGBoost**, a robust gradient-boosting algorithm, for detecting fraudulent claims.
+Key highlights:

+- **Preprocessing**: Data preprocessing includes handling missing values, feature engineering, and scaling.
+- **Evaluation Metrics**: Accuracy, precision, recall, and F1-score are used for evaluating model performance.
+- **Optimization**: The model is fine-tuned for optimal performance using hyperparameter tuning.

+---

+## 🎨 Frontend
+The frontend is designed to ensure a seamless user experience:

+- **HTML/CSS**: Used for layouts and styling.
+- **JavaScript**: Adds interactivity to the application.
+- **Static Files**: Assets like CSS, JS, and images are stored in the `static/` folder.
+- **Templates**: Dynamic HTML templates are stored in the `templates/` folder.